wtomin/UncertainEmotion/readme.md

 Here are a couple of tasks you can perform with our implementation.

+## Inference on one image

-1. You can load a single **visual** model's weights and then inference the three emotion descriptors of a single input image.
+You can load a single **visual** model's weights and then inference the three emotion descriptors of a single input image.

 To do this, you can first prepare a cropped face image, like the image `example_image/00081.jpg`.